About the Minnesota Tree Care Advocate Program

 Welcome to the Tree Care Advocate website!
 If you are committed to volunteerism, to helping make your community and state a healthier place to live, and if you think that trees, shrubs, wildflowers, and other natural resources add to the quality of life in your community, then you've found a home.

 Since the program began as a two-year pilot projected funded by the USDA Forest Service in 1993, hundreds of people from Minnesota and Western Wisconsin have completed the training.
-More importantly, in excess of 97,000 documented volunteer hours have been contributed by Minnesota Tree Care Advisors.
+More importantly, in excess of 97,000 documented volunteer hours have been contributed by the Minnesota Tree Care Advisors since 1993 and in excess of 1,000 documented volunteer hours have been contributed by the Minnesota Citizen Pruners since 2013.

 The intent of the program is to develop a network of trained, community-based volunteers to assist the University of Minnesota, the state Master Gardener program, and county extension offices, as well as other State agencies and municipalities in promoting urban and community forestry to all residents of Minnesota.